aditya-4747/spitting-detection-system-streamlit-app/README.md

 ## 📈 Evaluation
 - Primary detection metrics used: **Precision, Recall, F1, mAP@50**.
 These are directly reported from the YOLO evaluation pipeline.
-- For interpretability, an additional **binary classification accuracy (98.19%)** was computed from the YOLO confusion matrix.
+- For interpretability, an additional **binary accuracy (98.19%)** was computed from the YOLO confusion matrix (Accuracy is not the primary evaluation metric for object detection).

 ---